 I wish to apply for the position of [Name of the Position] that is listed on your website.
 The role and the responsibilities listed in the job description match my interests and skills.
 I believe that I’m a good candidate for this position.

-I have attached my resume and cover letter for your perusal.
+I have attached my resume and cover letter for your attention.
 I hope they can help you learn more about my background, my qualifications, and my experience.

 Thank you for your valuable time.
-I’m optimistic that you’ll consider me for this role.
 I look forward to hearing from you about this job opportunity.

 Sincerely,